hirvj/hirvj.github.io/_pages/research.md

 author_profile: true
 ---

 My research and policy briefs have been featured in both international (The Economist, Wired) and Finnish (e.g. YLE, Helsingin Sanomat) media outlets.
-In addition, I've presented my work at multiple academic conferences, as well as at the Ministry of Employment and the Economy of Finland.
+In addition, I've presented my work at multiple academic conferences, as well as at the Ministry of Economic Affairs and Employment in Finland.

 You can find a list of my research also on my [Google Scholar profile](https://scholar.google.fi/citations?user=BWlNAqgAAAAJ&hl=en "Google Scholar").